10 Pesky Bank Fees and How to Avoid Them

 If you haven’t already made the switch to electronic statements, consider doing so.
 The process is normally straightforward and you get to save money and contribute to a more sustainable future at the same time.

-10. Card Replacement Fees
+10. Card replacement fees

 Try not to lose your debit card.
 Besides the inconvenience and the fear of someone unauthorized using it, losing your card can also lead to unexpected charges from your bank.
 It’s essential to always keep your card in a safe place to avoid these issues.
 If you’re the type of person who misplaces things often, consider looking for a bank that offers free replacements for lost, stolen, or damaged cards.
 Fortunately, there are plenty of banks out there that don’t charge a fee for standard card replacements.